divadvo/iRPA-OrderManagement/docs/line_items.md

 ![](images/0859.png)

-10. Click on `Edit activity` and adjust the variables for this data type.
+10. Click on `Input Parameters value`  and select  `create custom data`.
+Adjust the variables for this data type.

 ![](images/0860.png)